 Environmental studies is about connections…the connections that matter.
 It’s easy for environmentalists to say “everything is connected to everything else” (Barry Commoner), but this doesn’t tell us how and why things work, and how we can possibly influence or change things.
 This is why our ENVS Program encourages you to focus on the relations between issue-specific actors (the agents that potentially affect your issue) and processes (which relate these agents in particular ways), in an approach broadly known as actor-network theory or ANT, so that you can better understand—and hopefully change!—the world.

-We often draw concept maps (sometimes called mind maps) of actors and processes in our ENVS courses; here is a help page introducing you to concept mapping tools.
+We often draw concept maps (sometimes called mind maps) of actors and processes in our ENVS courses; here is a help page introducing you to concept mapping tools, with CmapTools (the one we use below) at top.
 Basically, concept maps have two things: concepts (actors, represented by boxes), and propositions (processes, represented by arrows connecting boxes).
 But mapping actors and processes involves more than just knowing how to do a concept map!
 Let’s first compare better and worse concept maps, then provide you a scoring rubric so you can make sure and do good a high-quality job of mapping actors and processes.

 A bad example